 The key word in this verse Is “hallmark”.
 The meaning of this words is,

 It is a “no brainer”, that a Maha-bhagavata certainly would have, distinctive features which are especially endowed with the characteristic of excellence.
 Here is a very good example of verifiable criteria of symptoms of a Maha-bhagavata, and is very specific.

-I am not an English scholar, however, I know that we will know what that “hallmark” is, when we encounter, in the sentence, the phrase “is that he”, (“he” is specifying the Maha-bhagavata).
+I am not an English scholar, however, I know that we will know what that “hallmark” is, when we encounter it.
+In the sentence, the phrase, “is that he”; “he” is specifying the Maha-bhagavata.
 The sentence then follows by saying,